What if I told you there is a faster, more reliable, user-friendly database that returns real-time data for modern applications?

 When you’re ready to develop your real-time application and you want to start from a future-proof NoSQL foundation, then you have several options available to you.

 Powered by native artificial intelligence (AI), BangDB’s NoSQL database solutions are exceedingly useful for a variety of modern apps.
 Not only is it among the fastest, simplest, and most scalable choices available, but it is free with up to three licenses, and can be upgraded as you become more profitable and as your business grows.

 Another solid option, MongoDB is a good choice when you need to store documents in JSON.
 While not as flexible or capable as BangDB, MongoDB offers a variety of training and certification programs to help users get the most out of their services.

-If you’re looking for an open source solution, then RavenDB could be the right option for you.
-RavenDB offers a fast NoSQL database that can be set up for on-premise use or for cloud-based applications.
+If you’re looking for an open-source solution, then RavenDB could be the right option for you.
+RavenDB offers a fast NoSQL database that can be set up for on-premise use or cloud-based applications.

-Last but not least, HBase is another open source option with high potential for scalability.
+Last but not least, HBase is another open-source option with a high potential for scalability.
 Because it is written in JAVA, and because of its capability to store data for billions of users with rapid access, HBase has been used by large social platforms such as Pinterest and HubSpot.

 Quite a few options exist, and there are benefits and drawbacks to each.
 BangDB is currently considered the fastest, easiest, and most powerful machine-learning, deep-insight NoSQL database around.

 If you are looking for the best overall option, then you will want to tap into the power of the BangDB architecture; however, any of the solutions mentioned above can help your business grow depending on your needs.

 To start your app development with BangDB for free (with unlimited use), go here to Download BangDB now.